Small Grants Program

 What can the Small Grants Program fund?

-At the discretion of the Recreational Fishing Grants Working Group, the Small Grants Program will provide funding under the following categories:
+At the discretion of the Recreational Fishing Licence Trust Advisory Committee, the Small Grants Program will provide funding under the following categories:

 Recreational fishing access and infrastructure